saferinsulin/education/diagnosis.md

   ## How does this change what we do?

-  The following are cases from our unit that highlight how imprtant getting the diabetes diagnosis right can be Case 1.
-Type 3c diabetes
+  The following are cases pciked up on critical care glucose ward round  that highlight how important getting the diabetes diagnosis right can be:

+  > #### Case 1.
-  A young woman with necrotic pancreatitis was admitted to the ICU and required multiorgan support.
-During the admission and when critically ill she was requiring large doses of IV insulin to control hyperglycamia.
-She was started on long acting insulin by the DSN.
+> A young woman with no history of diabetes was admitted to the ICU after major abdominal surgery during which she required a splenectomy and distal pancreatectomy.
+In the days after the operation she developed sepsis and required IV insulin to control her blood glucose.
+Long acting insulin was started by the diabetes specialist nurse.
 As she improved her insulin requirements fell and she then started developing hypoglycaemic episodes.
 Her long acting insulin was reduced and then stopped by the critical care team.
 A few days later she became unwell and was diagnosed with diabetic ketoacidosis.
+> #### What's the diagnosis?
+> This is type 3c diabetes caused by destruction of the beta cells which can be found in the tail of the pancreas.
+Typee 3c refers to conditions where diabetes develops after damage to the pancreas from other diseases such as pancreatitis, trauma or as in this case, pancreatectomy.
+> #### Whats the relevance to critical care?
-  What happened?
-This is type 3c diabetes caused by destruction of the islets of langerhans.
-This type of diabetes is notoriously difficult to manage as the amount of insulin they require varies dramatically day to day.
+>  This type of diabetes is notoriously difficult to manage as the amount of insulin they require varies dramatically day to day.
 They are prone to big swings in insulin requirements and often need daily adjustments when unwell.
-If insulin is stopped they can go into DKA rapidly.
+If insulin is stopped they can go into DKA rapidly so a long acting insulin must be continued and regular (sometimes daily) titration by the diabetes team is needed.